punkhorn/jboss-sap-jca/README.md

 * [Install JCo Module](#installJcoModule): Install JCo Module in JBoss AS7 to expose JCo library to JEE components.
 * [Install JBoss SAP JCA Module](#installJcaModule): Install JBoss SAP JCA Module in JBoss AS7 to expose JBoss SAP JCA Common Client Interfaces to JEE components.
-* [Configure JBoss AS7 Native Library Path](#configNativeLibPath): Configure JBoss AS7 native library path in order for JBoss to load JCo native libraries.
 * [Deploy JBoss SAP JCA Connector](#deployJcaConnector): Deploy  the JBoss SAP JCA connector to JBoss AS7.

 <a id="installJcoModule"></a>